Chinatown–International District, Seattle: 21st century

 Construction on a paifang for the neighborhood began in 2006 and the Historic Chinatown Gate was unveiled on February 9, 2008.
 It stands at the west end of South King Street.
 It is 45 feet tall and made from steel and plaster.

-The Wing Luke Museum moved to its present location in the East Kong Yick Building in 2008.
+The Wing Luke Museum moved to the East Kong Yick Building in 2008.

 As part of projects intended to maintain the identity of the neighborhood, the Seattle Department of Transportation installed bilingual street name signs at its intersections starting in the summer of 2013.
 The Chinatown and Japantown neighborhoods received them with the initial installation; the Little Saigon neighborhood did not have the signs installed until August 2016.
 The signs feature a top section with the street's legal English names in white on a green background and a bottom section with white translated text in the neighborhoods' respective native languages on a brown background; traditional Chinese is featured in Chinatown while Japanese is featured in Japantown, with Vietnamese featured in Little Saigon.

 On February 28, 2019, police officers arrested five spa owners/operators and conducted a raid on 11 massage parlors, the majority of them on South Jackson Street within the neighborhood, in connection with an investigation into an alleged prostitution and money-laundering scheme that began in January 2015.
 26 Chinese women, ranging in age from their late 20s to early 60s, were removed from the parlors; many of them were new arrivals that were not fluent in English.
 According to police and court documents, many of the women worked 14-hour shifts for six to seven days per week in decrepit conditions.